Stefomat/docker_manage/README.md

 A script to create backups and apply updates of Docker containers in a Compose stack.

 ## Description
+**!!!
+This branch will be used to develop a new version of the script, which will be able to be used in a multi stack environment.**

 This repo contains the source code for a bash script that can be used
 to create backups of the containers and volumes in a manually set up compose stack,
 as well as pull and apply available updates to the images.